gabors-data-analysis/gabors-data-analysis.github.io/_posts/2020-08-15-selection-war.md

 ## Wald im action

 One of Abraham Wald's tasks was to figure out where to put armor on fighter airplanes.
 A dataset was put together on airplanes from previous combats with bullet holes shown on various parts of the planes.
-For example, wings were hit in x\% of the cases, vertical stabilizers in y\%, etc. The data showed a very low percentage for engines: hardly any of the airplanes had their engines hit by bullets.
+For example, wings were hit in x% of the cases, vertical stabilizers in y%, etc. The data showed a very low percentage for engines: hardly any of the airplanes had their engines hit by bullets.

 ![image](/images/survivorship-bias.png){: style="float: left"}